The Masters: Watch iconic Amen Corner on Sky Sports app, YouTube, skysports.com and red button

 Jordan Spieth found that out to his cost in 2016 when he suffered a quadruple bogey at the par-three 12th hole, with his two-shot lead and hopes of a second successive title subsequently evaporating.

-You can watch Amen Corner for free on Sky Sports website and app and the Sky Sports Golf YouTube channel from 3.45pm on Friday afternoon.
+You can watch Amen Corner for free on Sky Sports website and app and the Sky Sports Golf YouTube channel from 3.45pm.
 Coverage is also available on Sky Sports Golf (Sky channel 405) via the red button.

 - Get Sky Sports to watch The Masters live